Morningstar88/20-Apps-to-Help-Earth/README.md

 <br><br>

-<h2 align="center">2.
-Buy Some Give One Marketplace: Forward Now</h2>

-<i>This can be prototyped on Shopify.</i>

-<b>Weaving giving into everyday life</b>

-No tax, no tithing, just giving.

-<i>User story, Buyer: Maria logs on to Buy Some Give One.
-She knows that every time 10-20 items are bought, one is given away.
-For every 10 Ukulele's sold, one is given to a schoolkid.
-For every 20 packets of organic pasta sold, one pack is given to a homeless shelter.
-For every 15 hemp shirts sold, one is given to a charity in Peru.
-How do merchants save on postage costs?
-Simple.
-They don't send physical goods.
-They just partner up with another store, and Paypal enough money to buy one product.

-Example: John's Ukulele store in Tennessee, pledges to give away 1 Uke for every 10 sold.
-Once ten are sold, John Paypals 65 USD to Macy's Uke store in East Village, who give away one maplewood Uke, courtesy John's of Tennessee.
-Macy can also have a similar deal going on with another store.
-For every 20 Flamenco guitars sold, Macy's of East Village will give one away to a youth center in Queens.

-Instead of wasting money on advertising, John's general store can pay 10 dollars a month for a pitch on Buy Some Give One, and give away an item for every X items sold.

-<strong>Buy One Give One</strong> is an unworkable business model.
-Companies can't afford to give away one product for every one sold.
-Buy some give one works.
-Companies can save money on advertising, and instead give things forward.

-Simple, easy, fair.
-It beats renting billboard space.

-We're building a timeline where every product sold adds up to a gift for someone, somewhere.

-We prefer organic food, musical instruments, herbs and nutritional products, helpful gadgets... anything that can build a better world.

-<br><br>

 <h2 align="center">The Real Farmville</h2>

 <i>Matthew and their friends pay 5 dollars each and raise 100USD.
 It's Sunday morning.
 He wants to donate to a farm in Mexico City.
 They will grow 200 cherry tomatoes in a bed with his friend's name on it.
 They can log on and see the seeds grow every day.
 The famer takes a timelapse 4 times per day on a smartphone.
 He can check the crops progress on a timelapsed review.
 When the tomatos are grown, the farmer's wife makes them into burritos and gives 50 out to local kids.
 They film the party, say thanks to Matthew + friends, and put the video online.</i>